 1st & 2ed Day

-The next day, we decided to relax next to the pool or swim in the sea.
-The Mediterranean Sea had a temperature of 28 degrees, even higher than the pool!
-On that day, because of the high waves, we had to take precautions when going into the water.
-The lifeguard was also highly alert and walked along the beach.
+The following day, we opted for a leisurely time by the pool or a refreshing swim in the sea.
+Surprisingly, the Mediterranean Sea boasted a temperature of 28°C, even warmer than the pool!
+Due to the high waves, we took extra precautions while entering the water, and the vigilant lifeguard patrolled the beach.

 3rd Day: Mojácar Pueblo in Andalucía